An Online Learning Framework for Energy-Efficient Navigation of Electric Vehicles: Multi-Agent Learning and Exploration

 The online learning may speed up via having multiple agents exploring simultaneously and sharing information on the observed rewards with each other.
 In our particular application, this corresponds to a fleet of vehicles of similar type sharing information about energy consumption across the fleet.
 Such a setting can be very important for road planning, electric vehicle industries and city principals.

 The communication between the agents for the sake of sharing the the observed rewards can be synchronous or asynchronous.
 In this paper, we consider the synchronous setting, where the vehicles drive concurrently in each time step and share their accumulated knowledge with the fleet before the next iteration starts.
 At each session, any individual vehicle independently selects a path to explore/exploit according to the online learning strategies provided in Section \ref{sec:online-single}.
 It is notable that our online learning framework and theoretical analysis are applicable to the asynchronous setting in a similar manner.
 Below, we provide a regret bound for the TS-based multi-agent learning algorithm under the synchronous setting. \begin{theorem}[Synchronous Multi-agent Learning] Let $K$ be the number of agents, and $T$ be the number of sessions.
-Given a weighted directed graph $\mathcal{G}(V, E, w)$, the expected cumulative regret of the synchronized multi-agent online learning algorithm (i.e., $K$ agents working in parallel in each session) invoking Algorithm \ref{alg:ts_optimization_objective} satisfies $\expct{R_T} = \tilde{O}\left(K + |E||V| \log(TK)\right)$. \end{theorem}
+Given a weighted directed graph $\mathcal{G}(V, E, w)$, the expected cumulative regret of the synchronized multi-agent online learning algorithm (i.e., $K$ agents working in parallel in each session) invoking Algorithm \ref{alg:ts_optimization_objective} satisfies $\expct{R^F_T} = O\left(NK + \expct{R_{TK}}\right)$, where $R^F_T$ is the total (horizon $T$) multi-agent regret, $R_{TK}$ is the single-agent (horizon $TK$) regret of Algorithm \ref{alg:ts_optimization_objective} and $N$ is the number of paths in $\mathcal{G}$. \end{theorem}

 \begin{proof}[Proof sketch] The proof considers the online shortest path problem as a combinatorial semi-bandit problem, and treats the multi-agent setting as a sequential algorithm with delayed feedback.
-The result could be obtained as a corollary of Theorem \ref{thm:graph_regret_bound_ts} of Section \ref{sec:alg:ts} and Theorem 6 of \cite{joulani2013online} which converts online algorithms for the nondelayed case to ones that can handle delays in the feedback, while retaining their theoretical guarantees. \end{proof}
+The result is obtained as a corollary of Theorem \ref{thm:graph_regret_bound_ts} of Section \ref{sec:alg:ts} and Theorem 6 of \cite{joulani2013online} which converts online algorithms for the nondelayed case to ones that can handle delays in the feedback, while retaining their theoretical guarantees. \end{proof}